netidx/netidx-book/src/complete_system.md

 functional in every way while design mode is activated, it isn't some "special" mode, what you see is exactly what you will get.
-This extends to changes, as we make changes the gui will reflect them immediatly, of course if we don't like a change we can simply press the undo button in the tool bar above the widget tree.
+This extends to changes, as we make changes the gui will reflect them immediately, of course if we don't like a change we can simply press the undo button in the tool bar above the widget tree.

 Now lets take a look at the bottom part of the view definition pane,